paulvha/sps30/README.md

 (https://www.sparkfun.com/products/15103) which does include a cable with this plug.

 ## Prerequisites
-No dependency on other libraries
+Examples 4 and 5 have a dependency on other libraries

 ## Software installation
 Obtain the zip and install like any other